Mikejo5000/vsts-docs-pr/docs/boards/backlogs/office/storyboard-your-ideas-using-powerpoint.md

 2. If you haven't installed a version of [Visual Studio (2013 or later)](https://visualstudio.microsoft.com/downloads/download-visual-studio-vs) or the [Team Foundation Server Standalone Office Integration 2015 (free)](https://visualstudio.microsoft.com/downloads/#team-foundation-server-office-integration-2015-update-3-1), you'll need to install one of these versions to create and modify storyboards.

 	> [!NOTE]
 	>The only way to get the Team Foundation plug-in is by installing one of the latest editions of Visual Studio or the TFS Standalone Office Integration installer.
-TFS Office Integration 2015 supports connection to VSTS and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.
+TFS Office Integration 2015 supports connection to Azure Boards and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.

 3. Open Power Point Storyboarding and start with a blank slide.
 You should see the **Storyboarding** ribbon and **Storyboard Shapes** library.
 If you don't see the Storyboarding ribbon, see step 2.